Official websites use .gov

 This indicator is general government net lending/borrowing as a percent of GDP, averaged over a three-year period.
 Net lending/borrowing is calculated as revenue minus total expenditure.

 MCC relies exclusively on the International Monetary Fund’s (IMF) World Economic Outlook (WEO) database for Fiscal Policy data.
 The fiscal policy indicator measures general government net lending/borrowing as a percent of GDP, averaged over a three-year period.
 Net lending / borrowing is calculated as revenue minus total expenditure.
-The FY24 score averages the annual data of 2020, 2021 and 2022.
+The FY25 score averages the annual data of 2021, 2022, and 2023.
 As better data become available, the IMF makes backward revisions to its historical data.
+If one of the three years is missing, the indicator score is the average of the other two years.
+If two or more years are missing, the indicator score is missing.

 The IMF published the net lending/borrowing series for the first time in the 2010 WEO database.